 (For the Whitney Theater there is only "Then."
 There is no "Now.")

 July 11, 1978 - Whitney Theater, 1220 Whitney Avenue

 July 11, 2012 - 1220 Whitney Avenue

 Armed with a brand new Pentax camera in 1978, the photographer thought it a good idea to shoot the Whitney Theater while it was still around.
-It stuck around for about five years more before being converted into yet another Hamden condo heaven.
+It stuck around for about seven years more before being converted into yet another Hamden condo heaven.